jhjonathanlee/DataVis-Orange/README.md

-Data aggregation and visualiation tool for clinical faculty career activities at Schulich School of Medecine and Dentistry as a course project.
+Data aggregation and visualiation tool for clinical faculty career activities as a course projec=.
 Sample data sets contain simulated data only.

 Usage/features: